-Background and Status - In July 2006, DHHL awarded 50 (?) undivided interest leases for the Kaka'ina parcels.
-There will be approximately 50 (?) single family lots.
-Conveyance for the Kaka'ina parcel was completed in February 2007.
+Status - Conveyance for the Kaka'ina parcel was completed in February 2007.
 The parcel is currently in the design phase with 44 lots planned.
 Infrastructure will go out to bid in October 2011.
-Construction is expected to begin in 2012 with completion targeted for 2013.
+Construction is expected to begin in 2012 with completion of infrastructure in 2013.
+Construction and occupancy is expected in 2014.

-Estimated Completion Date - 2013
+Estimated Completion Date - 2014